beeware/briefcase/docs/how-to/code-signing/macOS.rst

 4. Accessing the details of the Certificate on your Terminal

+5. Anticipating potential issues with the identity in the future

 Enrolling in the Apple Developer program
 ----------------------------------------

-You can enrol to the Apple Developer program either as an individual, or as an organization.
+You can enrol in the Apple Developer program either as an individual, or as an organization.
 In both cases, you'll have to follow the instructions on the `Apple Developer website <https://developer.apple.com/programs/enroll/>`__.

 Once you click "Start Enrollment Now" at the bottom of the page, you can either sign in with your existing Apple ID or alternatively, create a new one: